 - Be prepared to question the validity of your thoughts and emotions.
 Is there any basis in reality for these thoughts and emotions?

+Wherever you are right now, accept it.
 Acceptance is key if you want to successfully make changes.
-Sure, you could have made some better choices; however, give yourself some praise for getting to this point in realizing that you are not living your best you.
+Sure, perhaps you could have made some better choices; however, give yourself some praise for getting to this point in realizing that you are not living your best you.
 It takes courage to examine your life and that courage will help you make the necessary change or changes.

 - Am I a giving person?